SplashThat/QAChallenge/README.md

 the best tests and coach the team to meet their best in terms of quality.

 ## Challenge Description
 Please, create a test plan with the test cases you think should be covered for the login and the inventory view of the page.
 You don't need to automate all of them, just the ones that you consider more important or critical in this scenario.
-The other ones can left mentioned on a testplan doc, or commented in the code.
-You decide how much want to share about your automation skills!
+The other ones can be left mentioned on a testplan doc, or commented in the code.
+Up to you to decide how much you want to share about your automation skills!
 #find-the-fun #love-the-details

 ### Selenium tests